Antoine Griezmann transfer: France star will fit Barcelona 'like a ring on a finger', says former coach Martin Lasarte | Goal.com

-Griezmann will fit Barcelona 'like a ring on a finger', claims former Sociedad coach
+Griezmann will fit Barcelona 'like a ring on a finger', claims old Sociedad coach

 Antoine Griezmann will fit Barcelona "like a ring on a finger", according to his former coach at Real Sociedad.